danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 #### Igniting Intelligent Research

-At the other end of the hall, Violetta was meticulously analyzing a massive report contributed by external consultants on the latest threats facing their cybersecurity framework.
+At the other end of the hall, Miranda was meticulously analyzing a massive report contributed by external consultants on the latest threats facing their cybersecurity framework.
 Bored by the sheer scope of irrelevant detail, she turned to Perplexity AI for a fresh angle.
 She needed a research assistant, and in this moment, Perplexity could synthesically engage with live web data to assist.

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Summarize the primary threats from the cybersecurity report and suggest three ideas for strengthening our defenses."

 > ???
 REAL ???
 > **WHAT SHE GOT:**
-> Perplexity AI generated a robust overview highlighting phishing attacks, social engineering scams, and ransomware, immediately prompting Violetta to map preventive strategies for their upcoming team meeting.
+> Perplexity AI generated a robust overview highlighting phishing attacks, social engineering scams, and ransomware, immediately prompting Miranda to map preventive strategies for their upcoming team meeting.
 >
 **Perplexity AI** — An AI-powered search engine that answers questions with cited sources.
 Users type questions in natural language and get concise, referenced answers instead of a list of links to browse.